jphafner/physicsAMC/README.md

 - [cap](/qbank/cap/): A rewrite of the [Canadian Association of Physicists](www.cap.ca) challenge exam questions.
 - [cpo](/qbank/cpo/): A rewrite of the CPO exam bank.
 I am particularly proud of ch21-q09, check it out.
 - [gre](/qbank/gre/): A rewrite of all released physics GRE exams.
+- [halliday](/qbank/halliday/): A rewrite of the exam bank to Halliday's _Fundamentals of Physics_.
+- [hewitt](/qbank/hewitt/): A rewrite of Hewitt's 60 questions that all physics students should answer.
 - [holt](/qbank/holt/): A rewrite of the end of chapter assessments from Holt's _Physics_.
+- [jpierce](/qbank/jpierce/): A rewrite of of [Dr. James Pierce's Physics 101 Sample Test Questions](http://mavdisk.mnsu.edu/jpierce/courses/p101/questions.html).
+- [njctl](/qbank/njctl/): A rewrite of [The New Jersey Center for Teaching and Learning](https://njctl.org/details/projectphysicscollection) physics problems, both calculus and algebra based.
-- [halliday](/qbank/halliday/): A rewrite of the exam bank to Halliday's _Fundamentals of Physics_.
+- [project](/qbank/project/): A rewrite of [Harvard University's Project Physics](https://archive.org/details/projectphysicscollection) exam bank.
 - [serway](/qbank/serway/): A rewrite of the exam bank to Serway's _Physics for Scientists and Engineers_.
-- [project](/qbank/project/): A rewrite of [Harvard University's Project Physics](https://archive.org/details/projectphysicscollection) exam bank.
-- [jpierce](/qbank/jpierce/): A rewrite of of [Dr. James Pierce's Physics 101 Sample Test Questions](http://mavdisk.mnsu.edu/jpierce/courses/p101/questions.html).

 Please refer to the headings of each file for more information.